sass/sass/proposal/color-4-new-spaces.md

 * For each keyword `key` and value `new` in `channel-args`:

+  * If `new` is not a number or the special value `none`, throw an error.

+    > This basic restriction can be applied to all spaces.
+Further channel
+    > restrictions are enforced by the normalization step for known spaces.

   * If `key` is a string in the format `channel<integer>`, set `key` to the value of `<integer>`.